lipanski/datadog-raygun/README.md

 - `WEBHOOK_SECRET`: The *secret* used inside the `POST /webhook/[SECRET]` endpoint for authentication.
 - `DATADOG_API_KEY`: A DataDog API key, used to push the metrics to DataDog.
-- `TAGS`: A JSON String where every key is a Raygun application name and every value is an Array of DataDog labels, that will be added to the metrics of every application.
 - `QUEUE_DEADLINE`: A value in seconds, which determines how often the metrics will be delivered to DataDog (defaults to 60 seconds).
 - `LOG_LEVEL`: The log level (defaults to INFO).